Father John Misty to return to the stage with two free LA shows

 The singer-songwriter (aka Joshua Tillman) hasn’t played live since 2019 following the release of his latest album, ‘God’s Favorite Customer’ (2018).
 He performed at Green Man Festival that summer, returning across the pond in September for California’s Harvest Moon.

-Posting on social media tonight (May 26), Tillman confirmed he’ll take to the stage for two free shows The Ford in Los Angeles on September 22-23.
+Posting on social media tonight (May 26), Tillman confirmed he’ll take to the stage for two free shows at The Ford in Los Angeles on September 22-23.
 He will be joined on both nights by the LA Philharmonic.

 Tickets are available to fans through a ballot on Father John Misty’s official website, limited to two per registration.
 You can sign-up until 10pm PST on September 5, and winners will be notified via email between September 14-17.